Napa Valley shouldn’t expect tourism to substantially bounce back until 2021

 These findings prompt a stark marketing shift on behalf of Napa’s strongest tourism players, Gallagher said.
 She outlined a three-stage marketing strategy that mirrors the recovery process.
 Specifically, Gallagher focused on two marketing campaigns slated to launch between now and year’s end that she believes will generate renewed interest in Napa’s offerings.

-The first, Napa Valley Spirit, will be rolling out on June 1 in partnership with the Napa Valley Vintners.
+The first, Napa Valley Spirit, rolled out on June 1 in partnership with the Napa Valley Vintners.
 It will encourage locals to “dine, shop, sip and stay” by sponsoring promotions at various small businesses in the area as they slowly re-open.

 The second, Better With Time, will target those who can drive to Napa, ideally attracting visitors from the Bay Area and the rest of Northern California.